sdathey/Azure-SOC/README.md

 - SecurityIncident (Incidents created by Sentinel)
 - AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

-The architecture of the mini honeynet in Azure consists of the following components:
+The architecture of the honeynet in Azure consists of the following components:

 - Virtual Network (VNet)
 - Network Security Group (NSG)